Jaguars throttle Falcons, 23-7

 The Jaguars improved to 2-2 on the season and the Falcons dropped to 2-2.

-The Falcons wasted a dazzling performance by running back Bijan Robinson, while quarterback Desmond Ridder had a tough day passing the football.
-The Jaguars made two interceptions.
+The Falcons wasted a dazzling performance by rookie running back Bijan Robinson, while quarterback Desmond Ridder had a tough day passing the football, which included tossing two interceptions.

-Falcons, who are hoping to end a streak of five seasons without making the playoffs, didn’t up against a team that went to the playoffs last season.
+The Falcons, who are hoping to end a streak of five seasons without making the playoffs, didn’t stack up against a team that went to the playoffs last season.

-This was the first of three games this season against a playoff teams.
+This was the first of three games this season against 2022 playoff teams.
 They have two games left against the Bucs, who also went to the playoffs last season.

 Robinson had 14 carries for 105 yards and caught five passes for 32 yards.
 Jeff Okudah made his first start at cornerback for the Falcons.

 Ridder completed 19 of 31 passes for 191 yards.
-He tossed a touchdown pass and two interceptions.
+He tossed a touchdown pass to go with his two interceptions.
 He finished with an anemic 62.7 passing rating.

 Also, running back Cordarrelle Patterson made his 2023 season debut after overcoming a thigh injury.
 He was in to return kicks and did play from scrimmage.